Italy's Salvini to see Di Maio with government's fate hanging in balance

 Hostility between the two coalition parties has grown since European parliamentary elections in May when the League jumped above 5-Star to become the largest party in Italy.

-Support for it is now approaching almost 40 percent and League politicians say they would be able to take charge of the country on their own if early elections were called.
+Support for it is now approaching almost 40 percent and League politicians say they would be able to take charge of the country if early elections were called.
 By contrast 5-Star risks losing up to half its lawmakers, polls indicate.

 Such forecasts put Di Maio in a difficult position and might make him open to compromise.